wp-plugins/contact-bank/readme.txt

 ***The Contact Bank WordPress Plugin is now proudly maintained by <a href="http://www.tech-banker.com">Tech Banker</a> since March 2014.***

-***August 28, 2014: We're happy to announce that Contact Bank reached 92,000+ plugin downloads in only 10 months.
+***September 8, 2014: We're happy to announce that Contact Bank reached 98,000+ plugin downloads in only 10 months.
 We frequently receive positive feedback from people using our Contact Bank Plugin for WordPress.
 Thanks so much for your support!***

 <a href="http://tech-banker.com/forum/contact-bank-support/" target="_blank">Support Desk - feel free to ask your Queries</a>